openebs/openebs/README.md

 We have a very large [active community](https://github.com/openebs/community), and many storage users [contribute to our product](https://github.com/openebs/community/blob/develop/CONTRIBUTING.md) with discussions, ideas, Issues, Feature requests and even code contribnutions.

-There are many ways to get in touch with our team with our team.
+There are many ways to get in touch with our team.
 - **EMAIL us**:  cncf-openebs-maintainers@lists.cncf.io <BR>
 - **Contact the Maintainers** : The up to date Maintainers list [is here](/openebs/MAINTAINERS.md)
 > Reach out via GitHuib to the OpenEBS core leadership team. <BR>
 > :rocket: &nbsp; Ed Robinson | @edrob999 <BR>
 > :star: &nbsp; David Brace | @orville-wright <BR>
 > :zap: &nbsp; Vishnu Attur | @avishnu <BR>
-> :sunglasses: &nbsp; Tiago Castor | @tiagolobocastro <BR>
+> :sunglasses: &nbsp; Tiago Castro | @tiagolobocastro <BR>

 | [<img src="https://github.com/openebs/community/blob/develop/images/slack_icon_small.png" width="100">](https://kubernetes.slack.com/messages/openebs)  | **Try our Slack channel** <BR>If you have questions about using OpenEBS, please use the CNCF Kubernetes **OpenEBS slack channel**, it is open for [anyone to ask a question](https://kubernetes.slack.com/messages/openebs/) <BR> |
 | :---         | :---      |